 As you can see, by using a variety of sentence structures, the meaning is better conveyed!
 Have a look at the punctuation in the above sentence.
-Without too much effort, a comma has been used after a dependent clause and a semi colon to link the latter part of a phrase to the former, so the punctation box is ticked too.
+Without too much effort, a comma has been used after a dependent clause and a semicolon to link the latter part of a phrase to the former, so the punctuation box is ticked too.

 By focusing on these three areas, you will see a huge improvement in your PTE writing discourse essays.
 Why not try out using our 3-step method when you are attempting your next practice assignments.
 If the method works for you, you will have a strategy to help focus your revision and take into the exam with you.
 Now that you understand what the PTE writing discourse is all about and how to approach it, you can be confident that this area of the PTE can be one in which you excel instead of dread and success will be just around the corner!